1300 088 065

 Are there extra requirements from the banks for flooded properties in Brisbane?

-Depending on the severity of flooding on the property, the banks can ask for some more information than normal including:
+Depending on the severity of flooding on the property, the banks can ask for more information than normal.
+This may include::

-• You need to hold council approval if you are building on the property, or there needs to be an existing house on the land.
+• You need to hold council approval if you are building on the property or if there needs to be an existing house on the land.

 • You need to be able to get home & contents insurance on the home

-• The maximum height that flooding can reach needs to be under the floor level of the house.
+• The maximum height that flooding can reach must be under the floor level of the house.

 • The bank will need a valuation completed, and their valuer must determine the property is not too risky for the bank.